DIWEERAPURA/Image-Processing-CV-Projects-and-Deep-Learning-Vision-Tasks/README.md

 Gun Detection: A deep learning model for firearm detection.
 Multi-Class Image Classification: Using CNNs for classifying images into multiple categories.
 Transfer Learning: Applying pre-trained VGG16 for classification tasks.

+All the practicals are done using google colab and it can be seen in the uploaded PDF file.